apibrew/apibrew/Readme.md

 ```
 So we have extended our country resource with modification description on create

-So, with **data handler**, you can create your application with resources and you can customize behavior of your resources with extensions
+So, with **API Brew**, you can create your application with resources and you can customize behavior of your resources with extensions

 ## About
-Data Handler is a **Low Code software** that allows to create various Grpc and Rest APIs from various database platforms
+API Brew is a **Low Code software** that allows to create various Grpc and Rest APIs from various database platforms

 ## Features

 * ***Declarative*** - *Data handler* is declarative.
 You can define your schema in a declarative way, it will create your APIs
-* ***Low Code*** - With data handler, you can create APIs for your data without coding.
+* ***Low Code*** - With API Brew, you can create APIs for your data without coding.
 But you can also extend your APIs with
   extensions, so you can customize behavior of your Resources/Apis
 * ***Rest API*** - As you create resources, Rest Apis for them is made automatically
 * ***Grpc*** - As you create resources, Grpc Apis for them is made automatically
 * ***Database agnostic*** - Data handler is using Postgresql database by default, but it also supports various databases.
 Including Mongo, Mysql, Redis, etc.
-* ***CRUD*** - Crud is on the heart of data handler.
+* ***CRUD*** - Crud is on the heart of API Brew.
 * ***Swagger*** - Swagger docs are generated automatically
 * ***Authentication*** - Data handler supports various authentication methods.
 Including JWT authentication etc.
 * ***Authorization*** - Data handler supports authorization.
 You can define permissions for your resources